Constitution of the SOCIETY FOR EXISTENTIAL ANALYSIS (SEA)

 The name of the society is the Society for Existential Analysis (hereinafter called “the Society”).

-(ii) to promote or assist in the promotion of research into all aspects of Existential Analysis and related subjects and to disseminate the useful results of such research.
+- (ii) To promote or assist in the promotion of research into all aspects of Existential Therapy and Thought and to disseminate the useful results of such research.

 (b) In furtherance of the said objects but not otherwise the Society may:

-(i) Employ and pay any person or persons to supervise, organise, and carry on the work of the Society.
+- (i) Employ and pay any person or persons to supervise, organize, and carry on the work of the Society.

-(ii) Establish where necessary local branches.
-(Whether autonomous or not).
+(iii) Establish where necessary local branches (whether autonomous or not) nationwide.

-(viii) Cause to be written and printed or otherwise reproduced and circulated, gratuitously or otherwise, such papers, books, periodicals, pamphlets or other documents or films or recorded tapes (whether audio or visual or both) as shall further the said objects.
+(ix) Cause to be written and printed or otherwise reproduced and circulated, gratuitously or otherwise, such papers, books, periodicals, pamphlets or other documents or films or recorded tapes (whether audio or visual or both) as shall further the said objects also by means of social media, as it is fit to purpose.

 (xvi) Do all such other lawful things as are necessary for the attainment of the said objects.

-(1) Individuals of 18 years and over who are interested in furthering the aims and the work of the society and who have paid the annual membership subscription as laid down each year at the Annual general Meeting of the Society, and
+(1) Individuals of 18 years and over who are interested in furthering the aims and the work of the Society and who have paid the annual membership subscription as laid down each year at the Annual general Meeting of the Society,

-(2) For good and sufficient reason to terminate the membership of any individual or organisation PROVIDED THAT the individual member concerned or the individual representing such organisation (as the case may be) shall have the right to be heard by the said Executive Committee before a final decision is made.
+(2) For good and sufficient reason to terminate the membership of any individual or Organization PROVIDED THAT the individual member concerned shall have the right to be heard by the said Executive Committee before a final decision is made.

-(a) At the Annual General Meeting hereinafter mentioned the Society shall elect a Chairperson, a Secretary, a Treasurer and such other Honarary Officers as the Society shall from time to time decide.
+(a) At the Annual General Meeting hereinafter mentioned the Society shall elect a Chairperson, a Vice Chair, a Secretary, a Treasurer and such other Honorary Officers as the Society shall from time to time decide.
 The Secretary, Treasurer and other Honorary Officers shall hold office for three years.
-At the expiration of such period such former honorary officers shall be eligible for re-election.
+At the expiration of such period such former honorary officers shall be eligible for re-election with no limit to the number of terms served.
+All members of The Honorary Committee shall have been members of the Society for at least one year before they can be elected or co-opted.

 (b) (i) The Chairperson shall hold office for three years and be eligible for re-election for a maximum of one further consecutive term.

-(ii) At the Annual General Meeting which marks the beginning of the final year of the current Chairpersons term of office, (i.e., in yr.
+(ii) At the Annual General Meeting which marks the beginning of the final year of the current Chairperson’s term of office, (i.e., in yr.
 3 or yr.
-6) the Meeting shall elect a Chair-elect.
-Such person will hold office as Chair-elect for one year, leading in to a term of office as Chairperson for three years, at the end of which the Chairperson will again be eligible for re-elect for one further consecutive three year term.
+6) the Meeting shall elect a Chair- elect.
+Such person will hold office as Chair-elect for one year, leading in to a term of office as Chairperson for three years, at the end of which the Chairperson will again be eligible for re-election for one further consecutive three year term.

 (c) The Chairperson and the Honorary Officers shall be ex officio members of the society, the said Executive Committee and of any other committee.